 Walk into a service center and the officer would tell you what to do.
-Once you pay the renewal fee, the officer would take a photo for you.
+Once you pay the renewal fee, the officer will take a photo for you.
 You would be given a temporary paper licence for driving until the new licence card is sent to you.
 The old licence card is just used to identify your identity at renewal.
-It is no longer a valid driver licence.
+It is no longer a valid driver’s licence.

 Fees of Australia Driving Licence Renewal